Cub Scouts is adventure, family, fun, character, community, self-control and so much more.

 Do your best!

-A successful den is a group of parents, boys and siblings that’s evolved over time into a challenging and supportive community that emphasizes Scout values: trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave clean and reverent.
+A successful den is a group of parents, boys and siblings that’s evolved over time into a challenging and supportive community that emphasizes the 12 Scout values; i.e. a Scout is trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave clean and reverent.